NTIA/scos-tekrsa/README.md

 This plugin makes use of the [RSA API by Tektronix](https://github.com/tektronix/RSA_API/).
 A custom [Python wrapper for this API](https://github.com/NTIA/tekrsa-api-wrap/) is also used to mask Ctypes syntax, handle error-checking, and implement helper methods.

 This repository also includes many 700MHz band actions in `scos_tekrsa/configs/actions-300` and `scos_tekrsa/configs/actions-500-600`.
 The actions are defined separately for RSA300- and RSA500/600-series devices, allowing for preamp and attenuation control of the RSA500/600-series devices.
-Action classes, RadioInterface, and signals are used from [scos_actions](https://github.com/NTIA/scos-actions/).
+Action classes, SignalAnalyzerInterface, and signals are used from [scos_actions](https://github.com/NTIA/scos-actions/).

 For information on adding actions, see the [scos_actions documentation](https://github.com/NTIA/scos-actions/blob/master/README.md#adding-actions).